kjolley/BIGSdb_documentation/dbase_setup.rst

   * Semi-colon separated list of links to related BIGSdb databases on the system.
 This should be in the form of database configuration name followed by a '|' and the description, e.g.
-    'pubmlst_neisseria_seqdef|Sequence and profile definitions'.
+    'pubmlst_neisseria_seqdef|Typing'.
-    This is used to populate the dropdown menu.
+    This is used to populate the menu items.

 * remote_contigs